Location: Ellensburg, WA, USA

 Karisa Terry, PhD, Jon Shellenberger MA, and Steven Hackenberger, PhD

 Come to Washington state to learn CRM archaeology as part of Central Washington University’s summer program as either a 3-week or 6-week session.
 We will collaborate with state and federal agencies, tribal partners, and private contracting firms based in Washington state to conduct cultural resource management archaeology for them as you would on the job.
-Under direction of Karisa Terry and Steven Hackenberger (CWU Department of Anthropology) you will learn skills including: Site survey and recording, mapping, GIS (Geographic Information Software) applications, GPS (Global Positioning Software), geophysical prospecting (Ground Penetrating Radar), testing (shovel and excavation units), artifact analysis, vegetation identification, and database management.
+Under direction of Karisa Terry, Jon Shellenberger, and Steven Hackenberger (CWU Department of Anthropology) you will learn skills including: Site survey and recording, mapping, GIS (Geographic Information Software) applications, GPS (Global Positioning Software), geophysical prospecting (Ground Penetrating Radar), testing (shovel and excavation units), artifact analysis, vegetation identification, and database management.
 Our projects support community participation and interpretation, and serve transdisciplinary geoarchaeological and landscape studies.
 Although we will be based in central Washington, we will work on an assortment of projects including pre-contact and historic archaeological resources in different locations in the region.

 Period(s) of Occupation: Pre-contact to historic archaeological resources.